PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Four1.md

 He would have to take his helmet off to do that.
 He might be out of the tunnel soon.

-More steps forward but misplacing his footing caused him to temper his speed, calming to a slower pace.
+More steps forward but misplacing his footing and almost stumbling caused him to temper his speed.

 Slow awkward steps and a draft of air.
 The tunnel must conclude soon.
 “Am I doing the right thing?”; he felt anxious.
 He stopped.
 The weight of his pack, the weight of his helmet but mostly the weight of his choice.